XioHernandez/Automated-Timesheet-Routing-System/README.md

 ## Solution

-A Microsoft Forms intake solution was developed to collect payroll adjustment requests.
+A Microsoft Form intake solution was created to collect payroll adjustment requests.

 The workflow: